-Macbook on DeskThe University of Toronto is welcoming many of its new and returning students to online learning this year.
-Whether you are new to U of T or a returning student, you may be looking for advice on how to be successful while learning online.
-This resource has been developed to introduce you to some tips and strategies for success.
-Take a moment to read and take part in the activities on this page to help you prepare for your online learning experience.
+This resource has been developed to introduce students to some tips and strategies to support a successful learning experience when taking an online or hybrid course.
+Take a moment to read and take part in the activities on this page to help you prepare for your online learning journey.

 1: Digital Skills and Technical Requirements Check